flux-iac/tofu-controller/rfcs/DECISION_MAKING.md

 ## Decision Making

-In the Terraform Controller project, we aim for consensus in all our decisions.
+In the Tofu Controller project, we aim for consensus in all our decisions.
 Our communication channels (GitHub, public meetings, RFCs, etc) facilitate agreement before setting up a vote.

 If a decision can't be reached or the situation is unclear, this typically indicates that we need more information.
-In such cases, we seek additional input from users, related projects, or teams in Weaveworks Product and/or Engineering.
+In such cases, we seek additional input from users, related projects, or teams in flux-iac Product and/or Engineering.

 ### Deciders

-- Repository Maintainers: Decisions that affect the Terraform Controller repository.
+- Repository Maintainers: Decisions that affect the Tofu Controller repository.
-- Weaveworks Tech Leads, Product Managers, Principal Engineers: Decisions that are outside the scope of the Terraform Controller repository but are related to project direction, product strategy, and higher-level technical decisions.
+- flux-iac Tech Leads, Product Managers, Principal Engineers: Decisions that are outside the scope of the Terraform Controller repository but are related to project direction, product strategy, and higher-level technical decisions.

 ### Decision Guidelines